Self-drive tours in Scotland

 Full financial protection

 With Nordic Visitor, you have peace of mind knowing your holiday arrangements with us are 100% financially protected.
-Your payments are safeguarded with an insurance protection that guarantees you a refund in the unlikely event of insolvency.
+Your payments are safeguarded as we comply with European Union laws on Package Travel regulations.
+This guarantees you a refund in the unlikely event of insolvency.

 Our Self Drive Customer Reviews